 Mother of Trinidad Flores

 Trinidad Flores was a leader.
-In the American Indian community of Little He played football, baseball and basketball.
+Little He played football, baseball and basketball.
 If there was a program in the community, Trinidad was involved.
 He circulated a petition to save the community’s Ojibwe language class.
 He was a role model, a friend, a brother.

 “He was 14 years old when we found out that he had a heart condition,” says his mother, Cassandra Holmes “And no one knew, not even the doctors.”
 Cassandra and her family learned that Trinidad would need a heart transplant to survive.